SSWConsulting/SSW.Rules.Content/rules/risk-based-testing/rule.md

 Quality risk: the possibility that the product or system might fail to deliver one or more of the key quality attributes endangering our ability to achieve the quality attributes, endangering our ability to achieve the quality outcomes we want

+### How does a risk-based approach help with test planning?

 Risk-based testin
 g g delivers the followin